 Archaeological investigations began in the early 1980s at the monastic settlement and South Peak hermitage on Sceilg Mhichíl and concluded in 2010.
-Work on the Lighthouse Road is nearing completion and archaeological and conservation work in the Upper Lighthouse complex has just begun.
-Future programmes of work will focus on completion of the Lighthouse Road and the two lighthouses and other post-medieval structures on the island.
-The information gleaned from all archaeological investigations relating to the monastery will be integrated, with the results of building analysis and detailed topographic and other surveys to provide an in-depth analysis of the cultural evolution of the monastic settlement.
+Work on the Lighthouse Road is ongoing.
+Future programmes of work will focus on completion of the Lighthouse Road and the two lighthouses and other post-medieval structures elsewhere on the island.
+The information gleaned from all archaeological investigations relating to the monastery date will be integrated with the results of building analysis and detailed topographic and other surveys to provide an in-depth analysis of the cultural evolution of the monastic settlement.
 A detailed stratigraphic report of the archaeological excavations was produced and lodged in the Archive Section, DHLGH.
 Work on a final publication will commence in 2021.
-An account of the work on the Upper Lighthouse and along the Lighthouse Road will similarly be published on completion.
+An account of the work on the material now being excavated will similarly be published on completion.